Welcome, Guest. Please login or register.

 * Without the custom order, I am doing worse in sales volume.
 Understandable since I havent' listed as much new as I did last year.

 * I let Project Wonderful slide during my day-job busy time.
-As a result, my referring sites are down and my search engine traffic is up instead.
+As a result, my referring sites are down and my replacement engine traffic is up instead.

 * I am on track for more visits than last year.